YangluPiao/PolyGo/README.md

 <br>
 <br>
 14:52 02/07/2017<br>
 1. Almost forgot to update this README file.
 Now our language can pass the test sweet and do something more.
-Please see our final report.
+Please check our final report.
 <br>